Pilates beginner: ring exercise

 Chest opening

 This exercise stretches the chest muscles and improves posture.
-Lie on your back with your arms open in a cross.
-Bring your knees towards your chest and let them fall gently to one side, turning your head in the opposite direction.
-Hold and then change sides.
+Lie on your back with your arms stretched out to the sides.
+Bring your knees towards your chest and then gently let them fall to one side, turning your head in the opposite direction.
+Hold, then switch sides.

 Standing exercises